Pritamcts/Facebook-log-in-or-sign-up-page/README.md

 # Facebook-log-in-or-sign-up-page
-Creating Facebook-log in or sign up page using tailwind css.
+Facebook-log in or sign up page using tailwind css.